github/gh-gei/docs/ContributingCode.md

 Pretty much all code should be covered by unit tests.
 Any new code should come with appropriate unit tests in the same PR.

 In addition there are a small number of End-to-End integration tests (still a work in progress), that will run actual migrations against ADO/GitHub.
+BEWARE that running the integration tests locally will crash any CI integration test actions that are in progress.

 Be sure to set your environment variables before running them.
 ```
 export ADO_PAT=<pat_found_in_1password>
 export GH_PAT=<pat_found_in_1password>